bassbeaver/gkernel-docs/docs/2_configuration.md

-Gkernel uses yaml file to describe application configuration.
-Path to this file should be passed to Kernel constructor.
+Gkernel uses yaml files to describe application configuration.
+Path to folder containing config files should be passed to Kernel constructor.
-Config file describes application parameters (like port to listen on, environment etc.), routes, services and event listeners.
+Config files describe application parameters (like port to listen on, environment etc.), routes, services and event listeners.

 Simple example:
 ```go